-Leases-We are committed under operating leases for all of our retail store locations and our combined home office and ecommerce fulfillment center generally with terms of five to ten years.
-Total rent expense, base rent expense and contingent and other rent expense for the three months ended April 30, 2011 and May 1, 2010 is as follows (in thousands).
+Leases-We are committed under operating leases for all of our retail store locations and our current combined home office and ecommerce fulfillment center generally with terms of five to ten years.
+Total rent expense, base rent expense and contingent and other rent expense for the three and nine months ended October 29, 2011 and October 30, 2010 is as follows (in thousands).
 Included in other rent expense are payments of real estate taxes, insurance and common area maintenance costs.